 1. Check the Battery Health of your Samsung Galaxy Phones Via Samsung Members App

-One of the easiest ways to check and monitor Samsung Galaxy phone battery health or battery life is to use the Samsung Members App.
-Unfortunately, we rarely use this application on our mobile phones.
+The Samsung Members App is one of the simplest ways to check and monitor a Samsung Galaxy phone’s battery health or life.
+Unfortunately, we rarely use this app on our smartphones.

 Samsung Members is a special tool for Samsung.
-This is an excellent application that helps users maximize the functionality of Samsung smartphones.
-You will access unique information through this app, including device diagnostics, support, and community.
+This excellent application helps users maximize the functionality of Samsung smartphones.
+You can access unique information through this app, including device diagnostics, support, and community.
 You can also communicate with other Samsung users.
-In addition to technical news, the app also contains tips and methods to further improve Samsung.
-If you are a fan of Samsung then this app is a must-have for your phone.
+If you are a fan of Samsung, then this app is a must-have for your phone.

 - Go to the Samsung Members app on your Galaxy devices.
 This app is pre-installed on all Samsung mobiles.
 But if this isn’t available on your phone, click here to download it.

-- Click on the Get help option from the bottom of the screen and tap on Go to Phone care.
+- Click on the Support option from the bottom of the screen and tap on Phone diagnostics.

 2. Check the Battery Health of your Samsung Galaxy Phones using the AccuBattery app

-AccuBattery is one of the top-rated applications to learn and view more about the battery of your Android devices.
-Although it doesn’t provide as much information as root-only software, it is the best non-root software that allows you to monitor Samsung Galaxy phone battery health.
+AccuBattery is a top-rated app for learning and viewing information about your Android device’s battery.
+Although it does not provide as much information as root-only software, it is the best non-root software for monitoring the health of your Samsung Galaxy phone’s battery.

-For a brand new battery, the app will usually indicate a 95% health condition.
+After a few charging cycles, the app’s “Health” page will display an estimate of the current battery capacity.
+The value will be more accurate during the upload session.
+The app usually indicates a 95% health condition for a brand-new battery.
 Therefore, when determining the current performance of your battery, you need to consider this margin.
 As long as the phone ages well, anything over 80% is considered good.
-When the temperature drops to 70degrees and you find that it cannot drop, you can replace the battery.
+When the temperature drops to 70 degrees and you find it cannot drop any lower, you can replace the battery.

 That’s it.
-This is how you can check the battery health of your Samsung Galaxy phones using the Samsung Members app and AccuBattery app.
-The good thing about the Samsung Members app is that it’s Samsung’s app and definitely can give you accurate information related to the battery health and battery life of your Galaxy Phone.
-Not to forget that the AccuBattery app also not a bad option.
+This is how you can check or monitor the battery health of your Samsung Galaxy phones using the Samsung Members app and the AccuBattery app.
+The good thing about the Samsung Members app is that it’s Samsung’s app and can give you accurate information related to the battery health and battery life of your Galaxy Phone.
+Not to forget that the AccuBattery app is also not a bad option.
 Good luck!
 Keep monitoring your battery!